 - Hawai’i Association for Addiction Professionals (HAAP): HAAP is the Hawaiian chapter of the Association for Addiction Professionals (NAADAC) which provides education, clinical training and certification.

 Frequently Asked Questions

 What coursework is required for mental health counselors in Hawaii?

-Prospective mental health counselors must complete a 48-credit graduate degree in counseling or a related field with coursework in nine core areas: human growth and development; social and cultural foundations; counseling theories and applications; group theory and practice; career and lifestyle development; appraisal of human behavior; tests and measurements; research and program evaluation; and professional ethics.
+Prospective mental health counselors must complete a 48-credit graduate degree in counseling or a related field with coursework in nine core areas: human growth and development; social and cultural foundations; counseling theories and applications; group theory and practice; career and lifestyle development; appraisal of human behavior; tests and measurements; research and program evaluation; and professional orientation and ethics.
 The degree must also include at least six credits of practicum or internship that provide the student with at least 300 hours of client contact.
 Applicants must submit a coursework documentation form to show all core areas have been met.

 How long do I have to complete the requirements for mental health counseling licensure?

 The Department will consider your application abandoned if you do not make any efforts to meet the remaining requirements for two consecutive years.
-This can include failing to take the NCE exam, or failing to submit requested documents, such as course descriptions or verifications of previous licenses held.
+This can include failing to take the NCE exam or failing to submit requested documents, such as course descriptions or verifications of previous licenses held.
 Applicants are advised to inform the Department of their progress of the licensure steps every year even if they have not yet completed the remaining requirements; this will prevent the applicant from having to submit a new application package and fee in the future.

 What are the supervision requirements for marriage and family therapists in Hawaii?